Gian-Carlo Carra

-Gian-Carlo Carra is a municipal politician who currently serves as Councillor of Ward 9 in Calgary, Alberta.
+Gian-Carlo Carra is a municipal politician who served as Councillor of Ward 9 in Calgary, Alberta.
 He was first elected in 2010 and subsequently re-elected in 2013 and 2017.

 Campaign platform

 His campaign platform, "Great Neighbourhoods" under which he ran in the three elections is a "synthesis of leading practices from across North America, grounded in the ideal that "Great Neighbourhoods make a Great City."

 Education

 Carra completed both his BA and his MA (Environmental Design/Urban Design) at the University of Calgary.

 Professional life

 Before being elected to Council Cara worked from 2000 to 2010 in sustainable urban design.

 Tenure as city councillor

-The area he served—Ward 9—includes the communities of Acadia, Bridgeland/Riverside (part), Dover, Erlton, Fairview, Inglewood, Manchester, Ogden, Parkhill, Ramsay, Renfrew, Rideau Park, Riverbend, Roxboro, Tuxedo Park, Winston Heights/Mountview.
+The area he served—Ward 9—includes the communities of Acadia, Bridgeland/Riverside (part), Dover, Erlton, Fairview, Inglewood, Manchester, Ogden, Parkhill, Ramsay, Renfrew, Rideau Park, Riverbend, Roxboro, Tuxedo Park, and Winston Heights/Mountview.

 He served under Mayor Naheed Nenshi who was also first elected to office in October 2010.